-There are several models in the popular Dynatrap product line - we chose the DT1200 for our review and testing because it seems to be one of the most popular.
+There are several models in the popular DynaTrap product line - we chose the DT1200 for our review and testing because it is typical of DynaTrap mosquito traps and one of the most popular.

 1) Pull the power cord through the lower section of the pole.
 The power cable is permanently threaded through the two sections of the pole - you need to pull it as far as possible through the opening at the bottom of the lower section before you can snap the two pieces together.
 It took a little tugging to get it started, but after that the rest of the cord pulled through easily.